Qing Lan, M.D., Ph.D., M.P.H.

 NCI Shady Grove | Room 6E136

-Dr. Lan has received multiple awards, including the NIH Merit Award for her pioneering research on lung cancer and indoor air pollution that led to interventions that reduced cancer risk; the U.S. EPA Scientific and Technological Achievement Award, and the DCEG intramural research award.
+Dr. Lan has received multiple awards, including the NIH Merit Award for her pioneering research on lung cancer and indoor air pollution that led to interventions that reduced cancer risk; the U.S. EPA Scientific and Technological Achievement Award, the NCI Director's Award, and the DCEG intramural research award.

 Dr. Lan’s research focuses on the molecular epidemiology of indoor air pollution and lung cancer and occupational exposures to known or suspected carcinogens, as well as the etiology of hematopoietic malignancies.
 She has conducted molecular epidemiologic studies of populations exposed to well-defined classes of chemical compounds that are known or suspected carcinogens, including polycyclic aromatic hydrocarbons (PAHs), benzene, formaldehyde, trichloroethylene, diesel, carbon black, nanoparticles, and others.
 Dr. Lan and her colleagues apply "omic" technologies in their studies including metabolomics, genomics, epigenetics, transcriptomics, proteomics, and whole genome sequencing, as well as conduct genome-wide association studies (GWAS).

 Molecular Epidemiology Studies of Lung Cancer Among Never Smokers